Kwarteng axes higher income tax for top earners and accelerates 1p cut for all

 The 45p income tax rate paid by Britain’s highest earners will be axed, in the biggest surprise in Kwasi Kwarteng’s mini-budget.

-The chancellor also accelerated a planned 1p cut in the basic rate – from 20p to 19p – which will now come into force next April.
+The chancellor also accelerated a planned 1p cut in the basic rate – from 20p to 19p – which will now come into force next April, instead of in 2024.

-Mr Kwarteng claimed abolishing the 45p rate, already cut from 50p by George Osborne a decade ago, “will simplify the tax system and make Britain more competitive”.
+Mr Kwarteng claimed abolishing the 45p rate for people earning more than £150,000, already cut from 50p by George Osborne a decade ago, “will simplify the tax system and make Britain more competitive”.

 However, the move will fuel criticism that the mini-budget is handing rewards to the rich at the expense of the least well-off – in what has been dubbed a return to 1980s-style “trickle-down economics”.

+Rachel Reeves, Labour’s shadow chancellor, protested it was “not a plan for growth” but “a plan to reward the already wealthy”.

+But Chris Philp, the Treasury chief secretary, called criticism that the rich will benefit most from the huge tax cuts the “politics of envy”.

-The pound dropped to a fresh 37-year-low against the dollar as the “growth plan” was unveiled, after a steep rise in public borrowing costs amid market nervousness.
+The pound dropped to a fresh 37-year-low against the dollar as the “growth plan” was unveiled, and there was another steep rise in public borrowing costs in evidence of market nervousness.

+Mel Stride, the Tory chair of the Commons treasury committee, attacked Mr Kwarteng for refusing to allow the independent Office for Budget Responsibility to analyse the package.

+“There is a vast void at the centre of the announcements that have been made,” he told the chancellor – pointing to the markets “getting twitchy”.

 Register for free to continue reading